xlladdins/xll/docs/Excel4MacrosH-P.md

 **MAIL.EDIT.MAILER**?(to\_recipients, cc\_recipients, bcc\_recipients,
 subject, enclosures, which\_address)

-To\_recipients    is the name of the person to whom you want to send the mail.
+To\_recipients&nbsp;&nbsp;&nbsp;&nbsp;is the name of the person to whom you want to send the mail.
 The name should be given as text.
 To specify more than one name, give the list of names as an array.

-Cc\_recipients    is the name of those recipients to be carbon copied.
+Cc\_recipients&nbsp;&nbsp;&nbsp;&nbsp;is the name of those recipients to be carbon copied.
 A single name should be given as text.
 To specify more than one name, give the list of names as an array.

-Bcc\_recipients    is the name of the recipients to be added as blind carbon copies.
+Bcc\_recipients&nbsp;&nbsp;&nbsp;&nbsp;is the name of the recipients to be added as blind carbon copies.

-Subject     is a text string containing the subject text for the mail messages.
+Subject&nbsp;&nbsp;&nbsp;&nbsp; is a text string containing the subject text for the mail messages.

-Enclosures    is an array of strings specifying enclosures as file names.
+Enclosures&nbsp;&nbsp;&nbsp;&nbsp;is an array of strings specifying enclosures as file names.

-Which\_address    indicates which type of address to use, as a text string, specifying the address type for all recipients.
+Which\_address&nbsp;&nbsp;&nbsp;&nbsp;indicates which type of address to use, as a text string, specifying the address type for all recipients.
 For example, "Fax".

 **Remarks**